rust-lang/prev.rust-lang.org/contribute-community.md

 itself but all projects.
 If your project has a consistent supply of entry-level tasks you might institute such a program yourself. ***Curating entry-level tasks is one of the most effective methods of bringing new programmers into the project***.
+If you want training on mentoring new contributors [read this guide][mentor-guide].

 Talk about what you are working on in the weekly "what's everyone working on this week" threads on [/r/rust] and [users.rust-lang.org],